 During the first quarter of 2022, FibroGen and Eluminex entered into a separate contract manufacturing agreement, under which the Company was responsible for supplying the cornea product at cost plus 10% of its product manufacturing costs until its manufacturing technology is fully transferred to Eluminex, which occurred by the end of 2023.
-Supply of the cornea product will be managed by a separate agreement and is considered a separate performance obligation.
-The related contract manufacturing revenue was recorded as other revenue and included in development and other revenue in the consolidated statement of operations.
+The related contract manufacturing revenue was recorded as other revenue and included in development and other revenue in the condensed consolidated statement of operations.
+Such contract manufacturing activity was generally ceased during the first quarter of 2024.

-Amounts recognized as revenue under the agreements with Eluminex were as follows for the years ended December 31, 2023 and 2022 (in thousands):
+Amounts recognized as revenue under the agreements with Eluminex were as follows for the years ended December 31, 2024 and 2023 (in thousands):

-Years Ended December 31, Agreement Performance Obligation 2023 2022 2021 Eluminex License revenue \$ 7,000 \$ \$ 8,000 Other revenue - patent transfer 500 \$ \$ Other revenue - contract manufacturing \$ 966 \$ 1,761 \$
+Years Ended Decemb er 31,

+Agreement Performance Obligation 20)24 2023

+Eluminex License revenue \$ \$ 7,000

+Other revenue - contract manufacturing \$ 117 \$ 966

+Other revenue - patent transfer \$ \$ 500